UPDATED ON APRIL 16, 2018

 Will winter never end?
 While we avoided all of the “four easters” here in the North East (we were away in Florida for the season), many in our Porsche community weren’t so lucky.
 In fact, just yesterday, on April 15th, it snowed.
 Our 911s sit in storage awaiting a bit of rain to wash the salt from to road and we can’t even install summer tires on our Cayenne yet.
-Despite our “hardship”, many of you are approaching the time of year when you're thinking about getting your Porsche ready to go back on the road.
+Despite our “hardship”, many of you are approaching the time of year when you’re thinking about getting your Porsche ready to go back on the road.
 For those unfortunate souls who, for one reason or another, might need to put their Porsche away for a bit, here are our tips on preparing your Porsche for storage.

 Now for the rest of you.
 I know it’s an exciting time and it’s hard not to just open that garage door, whip off the cover, start up your beloved Porsche and hit the road.
 Trust me, taking a few extra minutes to make some minor checks and adjustments will do both you and your Porsche a world of good.
 The following steps are done (in some form or another) for both our ’97 993 and our ’73 911 but are good for just about any Porsche.
 If you have additional steps to add, please comment below and we’ll add them to the list for next year.